nus-cs2103/website-base/admin/ip-overview.md

 <box type="warning">

 * **Volatile requirements ahead!**: Some requirements will only be released later (or could be changed along the way), to simulate how requirements of a project may not be available at the start or stay the same during the project.
-* **Requirements may differ between students!**: Note that some requirements that are to be released later could be different from others.
+* **Requirements may differ between students!**: Note that some requirements that are to be released later could be different from one student to another.
 </box>

 </div>